dmckinnon/stitch/README.md

 The idea behind FAST is that corners usually have two lines leading away from them, and that the intensity of the pixels in one of the two angles created by those lines will be either lighter or darker than the other.
 For example, think of the corner of a roof with the sun above.
 Two lines (the roof edges) come out from the corner, and below will be darker than above.
 The way a FAST feature detector works is that for each pixel, it scans a circle of 16 pixels around it, about 3 pixels radius, and compares the intensities to the centre intensity (plus or minus a threshold).
 If there is a stretch of sequential pixels 12 or more in length that are all of greater intensity (plus a threshold) than the centre, or lesser intensity (minus a threshold) than the centre, this is deemed a FEATURE.
 (OpenCV's explanation has some better visuals)

+### Stop!
+At this point you should know enough theory to make at least a good attempt at the algorithm - if you are trying to implement this yourself.
+The next section is for if you are compiling and playing around with *my* code, and you want to experiment.
+The section after contains minor notes, but nothing important.

 ### Tunable parameters
 FAST_THRESHOLD, found in Features.h.
 Changing this will determine how much brighter or darker the ring of pixels around a certain point needs to be for it to be noted as a feature.
 Eg. a value of 1 means that too many points will be features - blank walls have a pixel-to-pixel variance that's likely bigger.
 A value of 100 means that you'll barely get any features at all, since you need a sequence of at least 12 pixels that are centre pixel intensity + 100, which ou tof 255 possible values is a large change.